-- Don’t underestimate the sun: There’s a high UV rating in New Zealand and Australia, which means it’s easy to come away with a sunburn after as little as 15 minutes in the sun!
-Keeping covered and applying plenty of sunblock is essential.
-Don’t forget those sneaky bits like the tops of your ears, lips, neck and yes – bald spots too.
+There’s a high UV rating in New Zealand and Australia, which means sunburn can be a risk in just 15 minutes of exposure!
+Keep covered and reapply the sunblock, remembering those sneaky bits like ears, lips, neck and yes – bald spots too.

-- Know what beach activities are covered by insurance.
-It pays to know just what exactly your insurance covers in a beach or ocean environment.
-For example, some insurance policies will have you covered for snorkeling, but won’t cover you if something goes wrong while you’re diving with air tanks unless you have an internationally-recognised diving qualification.
+Make sure you know exactly what your insurance covers in a beach or ocean environment.
+Some policies cover you for snorkeling but won’t cover you if something goes wrong while you’re diving with air tanks unless you have an internationally-recognised diving qualification.

-- Swim between the flags at patrolled beaches: Red and yellow flags are a familiar sight at New Zealand beaches – they’re put in an area designated as safe to swim, and where a lifeguard’s attention will be focused.
-You’ll find similar flags at overseas beaches such as the popular Bondi Beach in Sydney, Australia.
+Red and yellow flags are a familiar sight at New Zealand beaches, letting us know it’s safe to swim and lifeguards are on duty.
+You’ll find similar flags further afield such as Bondi Beach in Sydney.
 No flags?
-The beach could be unsafe to swim at.
-If in doubt, stay out.
+The beach might be unsafe so if in doubt, stay out.

-- Had your shots?
-If you’re travelling to more exotic beach locales, you should see your doctor about which vaccinations you’ll need before you go.
-A Hepatitis A vaccination, for instance, is recommended for all travellers.
+If you’re travelling to more exotic beaches, check with your doctor which vaccinations you’ll need before you go.
+Hepatitis A is a recommended vaccination for all travellers.